-ABF Freight generated operating income of \$28.1 million during each of the three- and six-month periods ended June 30, 2015, compared to operating income of \$22.8 million and \$10.7 million for the same respective periods of 2014.
-ABF Freight's operating ratio for the three- and six- month periods ended June 30, 2015 improved by 1.0 percentage point and 1.8 percentage points, respectively, due primarily to increased revenues and, for the six-month period, less of an impact of severe winter weather on ABF Freight's first quarter operations in 2015 than in 2014.
-ABF Freight's operating results were positively impacted by more efficient management of purchased transportation and equipment rentals.
-Pension settlement expense, which is related to the nonunion defined benefit pension plan, declined \$0.3 million and \$2.3 million during the three and six months ended June 30, 2015, respectively, compared to the same prior-year periods and also contributed to ABF Freight's improved operating results.
-However, ABF Freight experienced increases in nonunion healthcare costs and workers' compensation expense during the 2015 periods as further described in the following paragraphs.
-ABF Freight's ability to further improve its operating ratio is impacted by: managing its cost structure (as discussed in Labor Costs of the ABF Freight Overview section), securing price increases to cover contractual wage and benefit rate increases, costs of maintaining customer service levels, and other inflationary increases in cost elements.
-ABF's operating ratio was impacted by changes in operating expenses as discussed in the following paragraphs.
+ABF Freight generated operating income of \$26.6 million and \$54.7 for the three- and nine-month periods ended September 30, 2015, compared to operating income of \$24.7 million and \$35.4 million for the same respective periods of 2014.
+ABF Freight's operating ratio for the three- and nine- month periods ended September 30, 2015 improved by 0.5 and 1.4 percentage points, respectively.
+ABF Freight's ability to further improve its operating ratio is impacted by: managing its cost structure (as discussed in Labor Costs of the ABF Freight Overview section) in line with tonnage levels, securing price increases to cover contractual wage and benefit rate increases, costs of maintaining customer service levels, and other inflationary increases in cost elements.
+ABF Freight's operating ratio was impacted by changes in operating expenses as discussed in the following paragraphs.